Zernez/DPS_LeaderElection_K8s/README.md

 # DPS-Assignment 1

---For create the images, firstly:
+--For create the images (only the first time or when modifiy the code of container), firstly:

 `$docker build -f Dockerfile_host_0 -t leader-election-python-0:latest .`